 In February 2003, Anita launched the First Weekend Club, an initiative designed to build audiences for Canadian films and to support a film's critical first weekend in theatres.
 What started as a Vancouver based initiative has grown into a national organization which has now helped to promote over 200 Canadian films.

-In her other life, Priya is a Toronto-based filmmaker.
+Priya has over 15 years experience in various areas of the Canadian film & tv industry.
+She is a Toronto-based actor/producer and will be hosting the upcoming series, THE DRINK, for Bell FIBE1 in summer 2016.
 She produced and starred in the comedic short, RAJU'S BLIND DATE, which was adapted as a series of radio plays for CBC Radio.
 In 2004 Priya was awarded the prestigious OMDC Al Waxman Calling Card grant.
-She produced and starred in the crowd-funded short film, BEST PRIYA, in 2013 and had a 3 episode stint on the new series, ORPHAN BLACK, airing on Space Channel in spring 2013.
-Her feature film KUSH KUSH IN THE BUSH, is a romantic comedy being Executive Produced by award-winning Buffalo Gal Pictures.
+She produced and starred in the crowd-funded short film, BEST PRIYA and had a 4 episode stint on the new series, ORPHAN BLACK, airing on Space Channel in spring 2013.
+Her feature film KUSH KUSH IN THE BUSH, is a romantic comedy being directed by Richie Mehta.

 Priya was awarded the Trailblazer Award at the 2006 Reel World Film Festival for her work promoting diversity onscreen, was a councilor for ACTRA Toronto and is a founding Board Member of ACTRA's Credit Union.

 Katherine Brodsky is the owner of Random Minds PR (www.random-minds.com), a boutique public relations agency specializing in entertainment publicity, marketing & event planning.
 As such, she has worked with all sorts of intriguing clients in film, television, theatre, music, fashion, travel and publishing.